elementary/website/docs/code/getting-started.md

 2. Copy the "debian" folder from that branch into your "hello-packaging" folder.

-3. Open the file called "changelog" and make it look like below:
+3. Use the tool `dch -i` to update your changelog.
+It should automatically generate something like below:

-        hello-packaging (0.1) precise; urgency=low
+        com.github.yourusername.yourrepositoryname (0.1) bionic; urgency=medium

           * Initial Release.

-         -- Your Name <you@emailaddress.com>  Tue, 9 Apr 2013 04:53:39 -0500
+         -- Your Name <you@emailaddress.com>  Friday, 20 Apr 2018 04:53:39 -0500

      The first line contains your app's binary name, version, OS codename, and how urgently your package should be built.
-Remember that your app's binary name is lowercase and does not contain spaces.
 After the `*` is a list of your changes.
 Finally, you include your name, email address, and the date.
 For more information about the debian changelog, make sure to read the [documentation](http://www.debian.org/doc/debian-policy/ch-source.html#s-dpkgchangelog).

 4. Open the file called "control" and make it look like below: